Monday, November 26, 2012

 Me: How does your country view the US?

-Interviewee: They view the U.S as a prideful superpower who is hungry for control and money.
+Interviewee: They view the U.S as a prideful superpower who is hungry for

-Me: Do a lot of people graduate college in your country?
+Me: Do a lot of people graduate college in your

 Interviewee: A lot of people do graduate.
-It’s viewed as a necessity to live.
+It’s viewed as a necessity to

 Me: What are the top three social pastimes?